Projectively and affinely invariant PDEs on hypersurfaces: Stabilizers of the --action on

-\end{lemma} \begin{proof} Formula \eqref{eqH0casoAff} is well--known: an affine transformation preserves the zero if and only if it is linear.
-Concerning \eqref{eqH1casoAff}, let us note that a $(n+1)\times (n+1)$ non--singular matrix preserves the hyperplane $\R^n$ if and only if it has the form
+\end{lemma} \begin{proof} Formula \eqref{eqH0casoAff} is well--known: an affine transformation preserves the zero, that is the origin $o^{(0)}=o=0$ of $\AAA^{n+1}$, if and only if it is linear, i.e., an element of $\GL(n+1)$.
+Concerning \eqref{eqH1casoAff}, let us note that a $(n+1)\times (n+1)$ non--singular matrix preserves the hyperplane $\R^n$, that is the origin $o^{(1)}$, if and only if it has the form

-where $A\in\GL(n)$, $\w\in\R^n$ and $\mu\in\R^\times$.
-In what follows it is going to be useful to separate the following three factors (beware the abuse of notation):